 You’re just really angry and can’t let it go.
 You can’t let it go because what happened wasn’t right.
 In fact, it’s downright wrong.
 In this video, John Piper says that’s true— and deadly.

-So he offers three suggestions on getting past the hurt and bitterness.
+So he offers three suggestions for how to overcome bitterness.

 First, admit that the bitterness has a hold on you.
 The bitterness is not a figment of your imagination, it’s real and it’s deep.
 Don’t bury it, acknowledge the problem.